 - Meet the WEST-B requirement: passing scores must be on file by the application due date.

-- Experience working with youth in an educational setting (preferably in public schools).
+- Experience working with youth in an educational setting (with preference to K12 public schools).

 - Experience working with diverse communities.